Dr. Dante Lauretta

 Principal Investigator, OSIRIS-REx Mission

-Dr. Lauretta heads a research team at the UA working on this mission, which has included more than 100 undergraduate and graduate students.
-The mission was selected in 2011, launched in 2016, and returns samples back to Earth in 2023.
-Successful sample collection (TAG) took place in October 2020.
-Sample analysis continues until 2025.
+Dr. Lauretta fosters the advancement of the next generation of scientists, engineers, and other space leaders through mentorship and taught coursework which apply his expertise in planetary science and spacecraft mission design &implementation.
+Dr. Lauretta heads the OSIRIS-REx research team at UArizona working on this mission, which has included more than 200 undergraduate and graduate students.
 This project will help ensure that the University of Arizona remains at the forefront of planetary exploration for the next decade.

 NASA’s OSIRIS-REx Mission

-The OSIRIS-REx mission traveled to Bennu, a carbon-rich, near-Earth asteroid.
-The spacecraft launched on September 8, 2016, and rendezvoused with Bennu in 2018.
-Sample collection from site Nightingale occurred in October 2020.
-The sample will return to Earth in 2023 and will be the first for a U.S. mission.
-The sample may hold clues to the origin of the solar system and the organic molecules that may have seeded life on Earth.
+The OSIRIS-REx mission was selected in 2011.
+The spacecraft launched in September 2016 and began its journey to Bennu, a carbon-rich, near-Earth asteroid.
+The spacecraft rendezvoused with Bennu in 2018 and successfully obtained a sample in October 2020.
+The spacecraft embarked on its return voyage to Earth on May 10, 2021.
+On Sept.
+24, 2023, the spacecraft will jettison the sample capsule and send it onto a trajectory to touch down in the Utah desert.
+Sample analysis will continue until 2025.
+These samples will be the first for a U.S. mission and may hold clues to the origin of the solar system and the organic molecules that may have seeded life on Earth.

-The University of Arizona leads the mission for NASA, and it is also providing the science operations team and the spacecraft’s camera system.
+The University of Arizona leads the mission for NASA and will provide sample analysis laboratories for the returned samples.
 NASA’s Goddard Space Flight Center provides overall mission management.
 Lockheed Martin Space Systems built the spacecraft.
 United Launch Alliance built the mission’s Atlas V launch vehicle.
-The mission is in an exciting phase right now as the OSIRIS-REx spacecraft operations continue in the Sample Acquisition campaign.
+The mission is in an exciting phase right now as the OSIRIS-REx spacecraft continues its return journey to Earth.